Psychtoolbox-3/psychtoolbox-3.github.com/docs/GazeContingentDemo.md

 two images based on a spatial gaussian weight mask.
 Compositing is done
 by the graphics hardware.

+If you set the optional 'usehmd' parameter to 1 then the demo will display on
+a VR HMD, and if that HMD has a suported eyetracker, it will be used to move
+the foveated area gaze contingent with the users tracked gaze.

 See also: [PsychDemos](PsychDemos), [MovieDemo](MovieDemo), [DriftDemo](DriftDemo)